yasoonOfficial/outlook-dndprotocol/README.md

 It turns out, there is.
 Outlook also provides some formats called "RenPrivateMessages", "RenPrivateLatestMessages" etc. You can view all of that data using [ClipSpy](http://www.codeproject.com/Articles/168/ClipSpy), which we also used to reverse engineere this stuff.
 You can find an example WPF project in this repository.

+Note: This was only tested in Outlook 2013 yet, 2010 will be next.

 The Format
 ------------------